By Sarah Watson, forager

 Salad with flowers of garlic mustard, yellow archangel, wild garlic, wintercress and ground ivy

 Perfect for decorating cakes and desserts are daisies, violets, forget-me-nots, primroses and cornflower petals.
-Make syrup from honeysuckle, hawthorn and cherry blossom.
+Make syrups and cordials from honeysuckle, rose, elderflower, hawthorn and cherry blossom.
 Mince flowers into sugar, butter, buttercream icing, whipped cream or soft cheese – try rose petals or rosemary, and in savoury dishes, nasturtiums or chives.

 As nutritional information on edible flowers is limited, it’s best just to eat them in moderation.
 Not all are edible; some, like foxgloves and lily of the valley, are seriously poisonous.
-Others may have toxic stems, leaves or bulbs – like tulips, where only the petals are edible and the other flower parts should be removed.
+Others may have toxic stems, leaves or bulbs – like tulips, where it’s best just to eat the petals and remove the other flower parts.
 Check with a good foraging book or expert website.

 Flower foraging tips: